Allavezz/front_end_project/README.md

 ## Usage

 Here are the steps to start this project.
-This project uses JSON-Server for a mock backend.
+This project uses Vite, React, and a JSON-Server for a mock backend.

 Clone or Download this repository to start.